riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 - ELF flags: DF_STATIC_TLS

-Example assembler load and store of a thread local variable `i` using the `la.tls.ie` psuedo-instruction, with the emitted TLS relocations in comments:
+Example assembler load and store of a thread local variable `i` using the `la.tls.ie` pseudo-instruction, with the emitted TLS relocations in comments:

 ```
    la.tls.ie a5,i